 Replace all smoke alarms when they are 10 years old or sooner if they don't respond properly.

 Make sure everyone in the home knows the sound of the smoke alarm and understands what to do when they hear it.

-The Hernando County Fire Department will be hosting activities (list specific events) during Fire Prevention Week to promote "Working Smoke Alarms Save Lives!"
+The Hernando County Fire Department will be hosting activities during Fire Prevention Week to promote "Hear the Beep where you Sleep!"
 Through these educational, family-oriented activities, residents can learn more about the importance of working smoke alarms and testing them monthly.

-To find out more about Fire Prevention Week programs and activities in (Your Town/City), please contact the (Your Town/City) Fire Department at (provide your phone number or appropriate contact information).
-To learn more about smoke alarms and "Working Smoke Alarms Saves Lives", visit NFPA's website at www.firepreventionweek.org .
+To find out more about Fire Prevention Week programs and activities in Hernando County, please contact Hernando County Fire Rescue at 352-540-4353.
+To learn more about smoke alarms and "Hear the Beep where you Sleep", visit NFPA's website at www.firepreventionweek.org .